Golfnet.ie

 Royal Portrush Golf Club

-Royal Portrush Golf Club in County Antrim hosted The Open Championship in 2019, won by Shane Lowry in dramatic fashion on Sunday.
-The Dunluce Links - host to The Open - is one of the world's great championship courses, combining classic links golf with spectacular coastal scenery along the North Antrim coast.
+Royal Portrush Golf Club in County Antrim has hosted The Open Championship three times, most recently in 2025 when Scottie Scheffler won by four shots.
+The Dunluce Links — host to The Open — is one of the world's great championship courses, combining classic links golf with spectacular coastal scenery along the North Antrim coast.

 Royal Portrush features two championship courses — the Dunluce Links (host course) and the Valley Links.
 Both layouts offer world-class golf on natural linksland.
 The Dunluce course stretches over 7,300 yards for championship play, with signature holes including the par-3 Calamity Corner and the dramatic clifftop 5th hole, Purgatory.

-The club hosts the North of Ireland Amateur Championship annually, one of Irish golf's four provincial championships.
-The strokeplay qualifying and matchplay knockout format attracts Ireland's best amateurs each summer.
-For more on provincial championships and tournament schedules, see our Irish golf tournaments page.
+The club hosts the North of Ireland Amateur Championship annually, one of Irish golf's four provincial championships, held 13–15 May in 2026, won by Dylan Keating.
+The strokeplay qualifying and matchplay knockout format attracts Ireland's best amateurs each year.
+See our Irish golf tournaments page.

 Royal County Down Golf Club